 - i.
-For regular residents: Go to any government hospital or CHC and wait in queue. (here for map)

-My nearest District hospital is & CHC is enter on table on page 4). - ii.
+For regular residents: Go to any government hospital or CHC and wait in queue. (here for map) My nearest District hospital is & CHC is enter on table on page 4). - ii.
 For SMART Card (RSBY) holders:- For the whole process click here. - BPL list prepared and given to Insurer.
 Insurer posts list and gives notice of enrolment dates. - On those dates BPL families come have photo and fingerprint taken and card issued (for 5 family members) within 10 minutes.
 Cost Rs30.
 Can claim Rs30,000 of treatment per year. - Holders are given a list of hospital where they can go.
 For list of hospitals click here. - When sick, holder goes to the hospital on the list and to the RSBY help desk, where his card is verified.
 If he/she needs admission, set fee deducted from Rs30,000 and Rs100 transport paid. - For procedures that are covered and not covered see here.

 - i.
 Written complaint to the Medical Superintendent of the hospital in question; then - ii.
-Complain to Chief Medical Officer (CMO) of the district where the hospital is here; then - iii.
-RTI to Department of Medical Health and Family Welfare (For website click here) - iv.
+Complain to Chief Medical Officer (CMO) of the district where hospital is listed here; then - iii.
+RTI to the Maharashtra Dept of Medical Health & Family Welfare (for PIO's go here); then - iv.
 Using the Central Government's on-line grievance redressal mechanism here